 Note: If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!

 Those who work in service or retail have an easier time hitting their daily goals than those who spend most of their workday confined to an office or desk.
 But you don’t need to let that stop you from achieving your goals.
 You’ve got this!

 Take frequent breaks to walk a bit when you can.
 If possible, communicate in person rather than forwarding an email.
 Spend a few minutes of your breaks and lunch hour accumulating a few steps.
+Try to stand up and move at least once every hour.
+Even a 2 minute walk every hour can counteract some of the health risks for sitting long periods of time.
 You may also want to try using a restroom located on a different floor.
-Taking restroom breaks on a different floor may not be as convenient, but it is an effective way to increase the number of steps you take during your work week.
+Taking restroom breaks on a different floor may not be as convenient, but it is an effective way to increase the number of steps you take during your workweek.

 You Park in the Most Convenient Locations

 Yes, life gets busy, and you probably have a lot to accomplish in a short amount of time.
 When you are in a hurry, it’s likely that you park in a spot that is closest to the entrance of your destination.

 You don’t need to find the spot furthest from your destination to increase your step count.
 Even a parking spot a few cars back will help.
 Compromise if you need to.
 Remember that you get more steps on the way in the door, and on your way back to your vehicle.
 If you’re at a store, you can also try taking one extra lap around before you check out and exit.

 Sticking to a goal is difficult when you only have yourself to answer to.
 It’s easy to get bored or promise yourself that you can make up for missing steps another day.
 You may need to find a way to keep your fitness goal a bit more interesting.